More ‘Rose tattoos’ :

 The range of meanings of a rose tattoo is so wide, that even some tiniest details and elements have their own content influencing the whole design.
 Straight stern of the flower with no damage is a symbol of persistence.
 Leafs are associated with joy had happiness.
 A bud means glory and fame.
 Spikes – sadness, gloom or even depression.
 A combination of a half-blossoming rose bud and sharp spikes is interpreted as the fragile feminity and at the same time power and strength.
 Often, a real picture of a flower is taken as a tattoo idea.

-Colors of rose tattoos are also a matter of a great importance.
-White rose traditionally symbolizes innocence.
-Pink color stands for an eternal gratitude.
+Colours of rose tattoos are also a matter of a great importance.
+White rose traditionally symbolises innocence.
+Pink colour stands for an eternal gratitude.
 The red rose is always connected with a passionate love.
 Blue rose tattoo is a body drawing for remarkable and bright people, trying to accomplish impossible aims.
 Black rose implies to such dark phenomena as death, sadness, and mysticism.

-The symbol of the rose is one of the most popular with a wide spectre of absolutely different meanings, that’s why there are really many of rose tattoos of different styles and we gathered only the best of them created lately.
+The symbol of the rose is one of the most popular (especially traditional designs) with a wide spectre of absolutely different meanings, that’s why there are really many of rose tattoos of different styles and we gathered only the best of them created lately.